opensumi/docs/docs/integrate/quick-start/lite.en.md

 ### Lsif Syntax Service

 For pure browsing scenarios such as code viewing and Code review, the [LSIF Scheme](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.6.0/specification/) based on offline indexing analysis will support cross-file Hover hints and code skipping without any additional analysis overhead on the browser side.
-OpenSumi pure frontend version integrated with lsif client,and just need a simple docking to access lsif service.
+OpenSumi pure frontend version integrated with lsif client, and just need a simple docking to access lsif service.

 > File Location：`web-lite/language-service/lsif-service/lsif-client.ts`